Alarming

 Alarm Events

-Active Condition
+Active

+Determines if the alarm is active, or "live".
 All alarm events start with an Active condition, and then move to a Cleared condition.
 Alarm events never transition from Cleared to Active.
-Instead, a new alarm event would be created should the value on a tag meet the setpoint criteria.
+Instead, a new alarm event would be created should the value on a tag meet the alarm criteria.

-- Cleared - The alarm event is no longer active.
+- Cleared: The alarm event is no longer active.
 The value on the source tag no longer meets the setpoint configured on the alarm.

-Acknowledged Condition
+Acknowledged

-Alarms feature an Acknowledgement functionality.
-Acknowledgement is simply a flag that can be marked on an alarm event.
-Commonly the acknowledged condition is used as a way for users to signal to other users that an alarm is being handled.
+Alarms feature an Acknowledgement functionality, which is a flag that can be marked on an alarm event.
+The Acknowledged condition is commonly used as a way for users to "claim" an alarm when multiple operators are monitoring alarm events, signaling to the others that the event is being handled.

-- Unacknowledged (Unacked) - The alarm event has not yet been flagged as "acknowledged".
+- Unacknowledged (Unacked): The alarm event has not yet been flagged as Acknowledged.

-- Acknowledged (Acked) - The alarm event has been flagged as "acknowledged".
+- Acknowledged (Acked): The alarm event has been flagged as Acknowledged.

-Alarm Event States
+States

 - Active and Unacknowledged